mlyknown/vue-gesture/README.md

 # vue-gesture

+> **Vue-Gesture** is a simple Vue.js gesture events plugin.
+ >It runs now under Vue.js 2, which comes from a fork, to see here: https://github.com/bees4ever/vue2-gesture.
+The old version for Vue.js 1 is not longer available.
+ See the example for how to use this plugin, simply it's now a component and not a directive anymore.
+ There are a bunches of arguments you can use, i.e. tap, swipe, touchstart etc.
-> gesture events plugin for Vue.js 2.
-You can v-gesture directive,and directive auguments can use a tap, swipe, touchstart etc.When you are in the use of the PC，"tap, longtap, touchstart" Will automatically be converted to "click".
+ When you are in the use of the PC，"tap, longtap, touchstart" will automatically be converted to "click".

 - tap — fires when the element is tapped.
 - doubleTap — this pair of events can be used to detect double taps on the same element